gaearon/react-hot-loader/docs/Troubleshooting.md

 #### The following modules couldn't be hot updated: (They would need a full reload!)

-If you get this warning when editing a root component, this may be because you don't export anything from it, and call `React.render` from there.
+**If you get this warning when editing a root component**, this may be because you don't export anything from it, and call `React.render` from there.
 Put your root component in a separate file (e.g. `App.jsx`) and `require` it from `index.js` where you call `React.render`.

-This warning may also appear if you edit some non-component file which is `require`d from files other than components.
+This warning may also appear **if you edit some non-component file** which is `require`d from files other than components.
 This means hot update bubbled up, but the app couldn't handle it.
 This is normal!
 Just refresh.

+If you get this warning **together with a 404 for `hot-update.json` file**, you're probably using an ancient version of `webpack-dev-server` (just update it).

 #### Not enough watchers